-Alcohol is known for bringing out the drunk personalities of those who drink it.
-There are several personality types that many people fall into, but one of the most common, and perhaps most dangerous is the Angry Drunk.
+Alcohol is known for bringing out the drunk personalities of those who drink it, but we’re going to discuss how to stop being an angry drunk.
+There are several personality types that many people fall into, but one of the most common and perhaps most dangerous is the angry drunk.
 Drunk personalities include:

-Prone to weeping or pouring out their heart out to friends.
+- The Emotional Drunk – Prone to weeping or pouring their heart out to friends.

-Sober introverts who become drunk socialites, eager to share with the world.
+- The Social Drunk – Sober introverts who become drunk socialites, eager to talk to the world.

 4 Signs to Know If You Are an Angry Drunk

 Angry drunks are usually well known for being the last person you want to invite for a night out, lest they get drunk and get into a fight at the bar.
 If you’re an angry drunk, you may do things that you regret in the morning; that is, if you don’t get blacked out and forget about it.
 So why do some of us become angry drunks?

 Well, we know that drinking alcohol affects the decision making process and usually lowers our inhibitions, so being an angry drunk could indicate that someone has an underlying anger problem that comes out when they start drinking.
 Being an angry drunk can be difficult to determine, but here are some telltale signs:

 Do you have anger problems outside of your drinking?
 This could mean more than just having outbursts and difficulty controlling your emotions: You could have anger issues because of the way you suppress your feelings, causing them to escape in large outbursts of anger at inappropriate times.
 If you have issues controlling your anger, alcohol will only make that situation worse, and it likely shows when you are drinking.